JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * ~~`-DisablePolicyComplianceStates`~~ `-NoPolicyComplianceStates` will not query policy compliance states.
 You may want to use this parameter to accellerate script execution or when receiving error 'ResponseTooLarge'.
   * `-NoResourceDiagnosticsPolicyLifecycle` disables Resource Diagnostics Policy Lifecycle recommendations
   * `-NoAADGroupsResolveMembers` disables resolving Azure Active Directory Group memberships
+  * `-NoAADGuestUsers` disables resolving Azure Active Directory User type (Guest or Member)
-  * `-NoServicePrincipalResolve` disables resolving ServicePrincipals
+  * ~~`-NoServicePrincipalResolve`~~ `-NoAADServicePrincipalResolve` disables resolving ServicePrincipals
-  * `-ServicePrincipalExpiryWarningDays` define warning period for Service Principal secret and certificate expiry; default is 14 days
+  * ~~`-ServicePrincipalExpiryWarningDays`~~ `-AADServicePrincipalExpiryWarningDays` define warning period for Service Principal secret and certificate expiry; default is 14 days
   * `-NoAzureConsumption` Azure Consumption data should not be collected/reported
   * `-AzureConsumptionPeriod` define for which time period Azure Consumption data should be gathered; default is 1 day
   * `-NoAzureConsumptionReportExportToCSV` Azure Consumption data should not be exported (CSV)
+  * `-NoScopeInsights` - Q: Why would you want to do this?
+A: In larger tenants the ScopeInsights section blows up the html file (up to unusable due to html file size)
+  * `-ThrottleLimit` - Leveraging PowerShell´s parallel capability you can define the ThrottleLimit (default=5)
+  * `-DoTranscript` - Log the console output
   * ~~`-UseAzureRM`~~ support for AzureRm modules has been deprecated
-  * ~~`-Experimental`~~ executes experimental features.
-Latest experimental feature: 'ResourceDiagnostics Policy Lifecycle recommendations' - e.g. it checks on all existing Custom Policy definitions that deploy resource diagnostics settings if all available log categories are defined in the policy (may they be enabled or disabled)
-* Passed tests: Powershell Core on Windows
+* Passed tests: Powershell Core 7.1.1 on Windows
-* Passed tests: Powershell 5.1.18362.752 on Windows
+* ~~Passed tests: Powershell 5.1.18362.752 on Windows~~
-* Passed tests: Powershell Core on Linux Ubuntu 18.04 LTS
+* Passed tests: Powershell Core 7.1.1 Azure DevOps hosted ubuntu-18.04

 #### Azure DevOps Pipeline